 [H1] Estimation of Impact of Independent Variables

 To estimate the unconfounded impact, we must estimate the average impact of each variable while holding all other variables constant.
-We do so through a standard query language (SQL) code that organizes the data into cases (having the high value of the independent variable) and controls (having the low value of the independent variable) across strata defined with the high and low values of the remaining independent variables.
+We do so through a structured query language (SQL) code that organizes the data into cases (having the high value of the independent variable) and controls (having the low value of the independent variable) across strata defined with the high and low values of the remaining independent variables.
 For example, the following code shows how the variable X1 is used to define cases and controls, and variables X2 and X3 are used to create strata.

 [LIST FORMAT]